loicgreffier/spring-boot-kafka-quickstarts/kafka-consumer-quickstarts/kafka-consumer-simple/README.md

 This module demonstrates the following:

-- The usage of the Kafka Clients consumer DSL.
+- The usage of the Kafka Clients consumer API.
 - The usage of unit tests with a Mock consumer.

 This module consumes records of type `<String, String>` from a topic named `STRING_TOPIC`.